SBTi Monitoring Report 2022

 Through the 2015 Paris Agreement, world governments committed to curbing global temperature rise to well-below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C. In 2018, the Intergovernmental Panel on Climate Change warned that global warming must not exceed 1.5°C to avoid the catastrophic impacts of climate change.

 To achieve this, GHG emissions must halve by 2030 – and drop to net-zero by 2050.
 We have limited time for action and the private sector has a crucial role to play – every sector in every market must transform.
 Organizations with science-based targets are already cutting emissions at scale; all businesses must now join them.

 Join the companies taking action

 We need a race to the top, led by pioneering companies and financial institutions.
 This will empower peers, suppliers and customers to follow suit and drive governments to take bolder action.

 The change has already begun and action is gaining pace.
-Over a thousand organizations worldwide are leading the zero-carbon transition by setting emissions reduction targets grounded in climate science through the Science Based Targets initiative (SBTi).
-Hundreds of them have raised their ambition by committing to Business Ambition for 1.5°C.
+Over a thousand organizations worldwide are leading the zero-carbon transformation by setting emissions reduction targets grounded in climate science through the Science Based Targets initiative (SBTi).

 The SBTi defines and promotes best practice in science-based target setting.
 Offering a range of target-setting resources and guidance, the SBTi independently assesses and approves companies’ targets in line with its strict criteria.